Remember: Shipping & Handling Is Free

 The man sneered, his voice threatening.
 “I’ll be watching you.”

 Now single and to avoid further heartache, Petula vowed to never fall in love again.
 Armed with a master’s degree, her life was filled with work.
-On top of logging 60 to 80 hours a week at Custom Accounting Designs, Petula volunteered on weekends at a housing company that built homes for families facing homelessness.
-Her schedule had been so full that she’d scarcely found time to travel to Ohio to visit with her sister, Ariana.
+On top of logging 60 to 80 hours a week at Custom Accounting Designs, she volunteered on weekends at a housing company that built homes for families facing homelessness.
+Her schedule had become so full that she scarcely found time to travel to Ohio to visit with her sister, Ariana.
 She needed this trip, downtime to rest, relax, and have fun with her friends.

 The strange man’s last words echoing in her mind, she hurried to the front door and yanked it open.
 “What?” she screamed.
 In an instant, her anger subsided, turned into shock.
 She stepped back and gasped when she saw a familiar keychain hanging out of the man’s pocket.
 “Custom Accounting Designs,” she whispered, leaning forward, staring at the keychain.
 Looking at the man’s head, she made out a bright green Army patch sewn into his bandana’s top right corner.